 The Rocky Mountain State boasts impressive and innovative drug treatment programs and facilities throughout the state from Fort Collins to Colorado Springs and offer many options for recovery and lifelong wellness.
 Colorado was the 8th healthiest state in America in 2018, according to a new report by the United Health Foundation.
 It fell from seventh place in 2017.
 According to the report, the state’s strengths include low prevalence of obesity, low cancer death rate and low percentage of children in poverty.
 In Colorado in the past year, smoking decreased 6 percent and mental health providers increased 8 percent.
 Our team at NBH is excited to grow with the communities of Colorado as a leading provider of addiction treatment and behavioral health services with three locations serving the area.

-Roughly 85 percent of citizens suffering from alcohol abuse do not have access to life-saving rehab options with one third of the population drinking atunsafe levels.
-874 people died of alcohol use alone in 2015.
-More peopledied that year from alcohol and drug misuse than from car crashes, an astoundingstatistic that is becoming more and more common around the country.
+According to the Center for Disease Control, there were an estimated 72,000 deaths in 2017 that were caused by drug overdose, and more than 88,000 people died from alcohol-related deaths in the United States.
+The World Health Organization found that over 3 million people died worldwide in 2016 due to consuming too much alcohol.
+Roughly 85 percent of citizens struggling with alcohol abuse do not have access to life-saving options such as treatment with one third of Colorado's population drinking at unsafe levels.
+874 people in Colorado died of alcohol use in 2015.
+More people died that year from alcohol and drug abuse than from car crashes, an astounding statistic that is becoming more and more common around the country.

 In order to help fund medication-assisted treatment programs in Colorado, monies collected from the state’s marijuana taxes will be allocated to the necessary organizations.
 Trials are also being run to test whether or not marijuana can be used as a replacement for the opioid prescriptions currently being given out for the treatment of chronic neck and back pain.